Estimated Reading Time: 15 mins

 If only I had a partner I thought to myself, I know they would have helped and this predicament would have been avoided.

-I then began to take jives at myself and make myself feel worse.
-I told myself I’d probably die single so best get use to it.
+I then began to take jives and make myself feel worse, telling myself I’d probably die single so it was best I got use to it.

 Image by ketut subiyanto on pexels